mkuehn10/neighborhood-map/README.md

 # Walt Disney World "Neighborhood Map"

 ## How to run the app
-* Clone the repository and open the index.html file
+* Clone the repository and open the index.html file in a browser

 OR